Old men in suits direct young soldiers toward war from the comfort of their chairs while bombs fall in the distance.

 The most obvious application and the one most thoroughly obscured by propaganda.

-War is organized murder.
+Under this Natural Law framework, war as prosecuted against non-aggressing populations functions as organized killing through bureaucratic intermediaries.
 Not self-defense, which is a natural right.
 Not the protection of the innocent, which is a moral obligation.
 War, the projection of lethal force by a state against populations that have not individually aggressed against the persons being compelled to fight, is murder committed through bureaucratic intermediaries.

 The soldier does not choose the target.
 The soldier does not know the target.
 The soldier has never been harmed by the target.